znsio/specmatic-gradle-plugin/README.md

-# Specmatic gradle obfuscation and fatjar plugin
+# Specmatic gradle convention plugin

-Obfuscation and shadowing plugin for dummies!
-Setting up obfuscation, getting the shadow jar, and publishing to maven central is now a breeze!
-Just add this plugin, configure your intent using the `specmatic` block (more below), and the plugin will take care of the rest.
-Batteries included.
-Just provide the credentials for signing and publishing.
+> **NOTE:** This plugin contains plugin conventions for building specmatic tools.
+This is only to be used by the
+> specmatic core
+> team to build tools under the `io.specmatic` namespace.

+The Specmatic Gradle Plugin provides an all-in-one solution for automating obfuscation, creating shadow JARs, and publishing artifacts to Maven repositories.
+By configuring the specmatic block, specmatic developers can streamline their build process without manually handling these steps.
+Ideal for simplifying deployment pipelines in JVM-based projects.

 ## Features